anhaidgroup/cloudlabeler/README.md

 3. The bottom panel is Upload Panel.
 It allows users to upload and create their own tables.

 Main Panel is on the right side.
-You can label and view tupe pairs for each pair.
+You can label and view tuple pairs for each pair.
 On the top there are three buttons.
 The 'Load Table' button allows you to load new table from database (and you should save current table before loading new one).
 The 'Download CSV' button allows you to download the CSV of current table.
 The 'Save and Continue' button allows you to save current table in database.

 ### Labeling